 Self-Determination Theory

-Ryan and Deci (2002; 2017) introduced a well-known self-determination theory (SDT) to systematically explain the crucial motivational factors contributing to human behavior.
-SDT is an empirically derived theory of human motivation and personality in social contexts that differentiates motivation from being autonomous and controlled.
+Ryan and Deci (2002; 2017) introduced the well-known self-determination theory (SDT) to systematically explain the crucial motivational factors that contribute to human behavior.
+SDT is an empirically-derived theory of human motivation and personality in social contexts that differentiates motivation from being autonomous and controlled.
 According to SDT, motivations are categorized into two types: intrinsic and extrinsic (Ryan & Deci, 2000).
 Intrinsic motivation is a person’s internal reasons, such as personal interests, enthusiasm, and curiosity toward a task (Heckhausen, 1991; Lepper et al., 1996).
-For instance, if you play football simply because you enjoy the sport and experience the excitement of playing with your team members.
+For instance, you may play football simply because you enjoy the sport and experience the excitement of playing with your team members.
 Your interest and joy in playing football stem from intrinsic motivation.
-Alternatively, extrinsic motivation is the external stimuli that encourage and trigger human behavior, such as gaining rewards or avoiding failure (Lee et al., 2010; Ryan & Deci, 2000).
-Let us continually take football playing as an example.
-If you practice your football playing skills because of the desire to win the rewards, this positive outcome is the external motivation.
-Please remember that sometimes extrinsic rewards could hinder the original intrinsic motivation (Lepper et al., 1999; Lepper et al., 1996).
+Alternatively, extrinsic motivation results from external stimuli that encourage and trigger human behavior, such as gaining rewards or avoiding failure (Lee et al., 2010; Ryan & Deci, 2000).
+Let us continue to take football as an example.
+If you practice your football-playing skills because of the desire to win rewards, your motivation is extrinsic.
+Please remember that sometimes extrinsic rewards can undermine an original intrinsic motivation (Lepper et al., 1999; Lepper et al., 1996).

 Maslow’s Hierarchy of Needs